exemuel/exemuel.github.io/_pages/cv.md

 Education
 ======
 * Bachelor's degree in Information Technology, 2014
-* Master's degree in Computer Science, 2017
+* Master's degree in Computer Science and Information Engineering, 2017

 Publications
 ======